Allie-Howe/SpeedtestCLI-JS/README.md

 ## What is this?

-This repo includes JS code to run intermittent speedtests using the command line application developed by Ookla, save the results into a JSON file, and upload them to a Plotly graph.
+This repo includes JS code to run intermittent speedtests using the command line application developed by Ookla, save the results into a JSON file, and upload them to a Plotly graph whenever you'd like.

 ## How do I run it?